Picture this: The pediatrician comes into the exam room, greeting you and your child by name.

 EHRs can be a powerful tool in this transformation.
 When stripped of identifying information, collected and analyzed, they can provide insights into the health of populations and keep track of critical health information to ensure that patients receive better care.

 More than 1,000 pediatricians and family medicine doctors take part in Horizon BCBSNJ’s patient-centered pediatric program caring for more than 200,000 members.
 They provide detailed assessments for patients, in part by asking questions on subjects including nutrition and activity levels.
 This data – along with height and weight – is entered in each child’s EHR and tracked over time.
-They also check and record that children’s immunizations are current and, for children with ADHD, check to see how they are responding to medications.
+They also check and record that children’s immunizations are current and, for children with ADHD, check to see how they are responding to medications (see this recent report by the Blue Cross Blue Shield Association on the impact of ADHD on the health of American children).
 And, by being available 24/7, the pediatricians help cut back on unnecessary emergency room visits.

 “We’re just at the beginning of the evolution,” said Lili Brillstein, Director of Episodes of Care in Market Innovations at Horizon BCBSNJ, who also participated in the conference.
 “At Horizon BCBSNJ, the work we’re doing in New Jersey puts us ahead of the pack.
 We’re committed to making these changes.
 You just have to stay open to change.”